daboe01/Cellfinder/README.md

 Cellfinder
 ========

 Cellfinder is a comprehensive framework for image storage, filtering and feature extraction.
 Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and custom command line tools into a graphical block oriented programming language.
 Cellfinder has builtin databases for images and features.
-Cellfinder comes with building blocks for powerful GUIs.
+Cellfinder comes with building blocks for a tailored GUI.
 Cellfinder has already been used to buid cell counting applications in the laboratory setting, clinical image planimetry, clinical flicker comparisons and video stabilisation.

 Features in detail:
  * Desktop-quality UI (e.g. keyboard navigation, unlimited undo / redo)
  * 100% browser based
  * Image repository
  * Stack support
- * Feature editor
+ * Feature editors for dots, lines, angles, polygons and voronois
  * Batch processing
- * Image registration
+ * RANSAC tool for image registration
  * RESTful API (incl.
 WebSocket)

 INSTALL